tdalon/confluence_crx/README.md

 This is the limit for the number of results returned by the search query.
 Default is 25.
 See doc [pagination](https://developer.atlassian.com/server/confluence/pagination-in-the-rest-api/).

-## Advanced Search
+## Omnibox Search Type

-If it is selected, when you search from the omnibox, it will open by default the native Confluence Advanced Search instead of the Extension Search page.
+When you search from the [Omnibox](#omnibox), you can configure that it uses the native Confluence Advanced Search instead of the Extension Search.
 No limit to the search results is applied in this case.

+Note that from the extension search bar you can also trigger the advanced search using a Shift click as explained here.

 ## Link Format